Relating Reversible Petri Nets and Reversible Event Structures, categorically: Applications

-program can be thought in terms of events.
+\paragraph{Reversible Debugging} One of the successful applications of reversibility is causal-consistent \emph{reversible debugging}~\cite{GiachinoLM14,Lanese0PV18}.
+Reversible debuggers extend the classical ones with the possibility to get back in the execution of a program, so to find the source of a bug in an effective way.
+Causal-consistent reversible debuggers improve on reversible ones by exploiting causal information while undoing computations.
+So far this technique has been applied to message passing concurrent systems (e.g., actor-like languages), but not to shared-memory based concurrency.
+Consider the next code snippet consisting of a two-threaded program that accesses dynamically allocated memory.
+The behaviour of the program can be thought in terms of events.
 Take $a$ as the event corresponding to the initialisation of $x$ at line $13$, $b$ for the instruction at line $8$ and $c$ for the one at line $17$.
 It is clear that both $b$ and $c$ causally depend on $a$ ($a < b$ and $a<c$); while $c$ can happen after $b$, $b$ cannot happen after $c$, that is $b \nearrow c$.
 Moreover, the reversal of a complete execution of the program should ensure that $c$ is reversed (i.e., the memory is allocated) before $b$ is reversed, hence $\underline{b} \triangleleft c$.
 Consider instead a version of the program in which $c$ is executed outside a critical section (e.g., without acquiring and releasing the lock).
 In this case, the execution may raise a \textit{segmentation fault} error.
 When debugging such a faulty execution, the programmer would observe that the execution violates $b \nearrow c$ because $b$ happened after $c$.
 On the hand, an execution can be visualised in terms of events, i.e., the programmer can be provided with a high-level description of the current state of the system (a configuration of the event structure) along with the relevant dependencies.
 On the other hand, the instrumented execution of the program and of its reversal can be handled by the underlying operational model (i.e., a reversible causal net).
 Also, one could think of the undoing of an event as a backward breakpoint.
 That is, one could trigger the undoing of an event from the net and then the debugger will execute all the necessary backward steps in the code, to undo such event.
 The seamless integration of \raes and \racn with causal-consistent reversible debuggers can be a nice exploitation of our results, which we will consider in future work.